Components and Assembly

 In the above instance the switch was replaced which cured the problem.

-Thanks ken for the Feed back.
+Thanks Ken for the Feed back.

 Ignition Switch Connector.